OctopusDeploy/blog/blog/2021-11/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 ## What's next?

-Once you've upgraded your Octopus instance, there are options to save yourself some work for future upgrades.
+After you've upgraded your Octopus instance, there are options to save yourself some work for future upgrades.

 The first is to [automate Octopus upgrade](https://octopus.com/docs/administration/upgrading/guide/automate-upgrades).
 This allows Octopus to deploy new versions to itself, performing all essential steps and reducing downtime.

 If an on-premises instance of Octopus Server is not a business need, you could [migrate to Octopus Cloud](https://octopus.com/docs/octopus-cloud/migrations).
-Using Octopus Cloud means you'll never have to worry about upgrading, and you'll get access to all our new features as soon as they're available.
+Using Octopus Cloud means you never have to worry about upgrading, and you get access to all our new features as soon as they're available.

-## We can help if you still have concerns!
+## We can help if you still have concerns

 If you have any concerns or need help plotting your best upgrade approach, we’re always available to help.
 Our customer success team can provide instance reviews, and support with planning or post-upgrade problems – we’re only [an email](customersuccess@octopus.com) away.

+Happy deployments!